 Dr. Albert is a board certified pediatrician.
 Her pediatric interests include dermatology, newborn care and breastfeeding, adolescent female care and infectious diseases.
 In her free time, Dr. Albert enjoys spending time with her husband and three sons, playing tennis, reading and travelling.

 A native of Tuscaloosa, AL, Dr. O'Neil graduated from the University of Alabama summa cum laude with a B.A. in Telecommunication and Film in 2004.
 She received her medical degree from the UAB School of Medicine in 2008 then moved to Winston Salem, North Carolina for her pediatric internship and residency at Wake Forest University Baptist Medical Center, Brenner Children's Hospital.
 Dr. O'Neil remained in North Carolina after residency and worked as a general pediatrician in Winston Salem and Raleigh.
-She and her husband James, an otolaryngologist at ENT Associates of Alabama, moved back to Birmingham in the fall of 2017.
+She and her husband James, an otolaryngologist, moved back to Birmingham in the fall of 2017.

 Dr. O'Neil is a board certified pediatrician.
 While in North Carolina she was featured on several local television stations and served as an Instructor of Clinical Skills Training at the Campbell University School of Osteopathic Medicine.
 Dr. O'Neil has two sons and enjoys spending time with family and cheering on the Crimson Tide.